0x80/nextjs-esm-example-2021/README.md

-# NextJS ESM Example 2021
+# NextJS ESM JS/Typescript Example

-A Next.js example that uses ES Modules and Yarn workspaces.
+An example of a modern Next.js project configuration.

-This was based on the example from https://github.com/curran/nextjs-esm-example but strips the ESM and Lerna dependencies in favor of Yarn workspaces and modern versions of Node with build-in ESM support.
+This was originally based on https://github.com/curran/nextjs-esm-example.
+I have stripped the ESM and Lerna dependencies in favor of Yarn workspaces and modern versions of Node with built-in ESM support, and then converted things to Typescript.

-The idea behind this is to show a simple working example of how you can define multiple packages for a single project, and import ES6 modules from your application (rather than be restricted to CommonJS import and export).

-NPM also has workspaces nowadays, so I'm sure you can make it work with NPM instead of yarn.
+This example uses Yarn workspaces because that's what I'm familiar with.
+NPM also has workspaces nowadays which should work very similarly, so I'm sure you can make it work with NPM instead of Yarn.

+For the stubborn who still like writing their code in plain Javascript, you can check out the `topic/js-only` branch to see a working example before I've converted it to Typescript.

+## Features

+- ES Modules
+- Monorepo using Yarn or NPM workspaces
+- Typescript with project references
+- Next.js 11 (including Webpack 5 and ESLint)

 ## Usage